 Stop wasting time and other resources by sending emails manually.
 Be more efficient and start automating today.
 With automation, you only need to set up your campaign and set the rules and triggers that your subscribers need to meet.
 Once you’ve done that, your emails will be sent automatically without any effort on your part.

-Since every website works on different eCommerce marketing strategy, there is no one-size-fits-all approach to email marketing strategies.
+Since every website works on different eCommerce digital marketing strategy, there is no one-size-fits-all approach to email marketing strategies.
 However, these aforementioned tips are a great way to get you started on creating email campaigns that convert your subscribers into paying customers.